buddly27/smaa-nuke/README.md

 make && make install
 ```

-A specific Nuke version can be targeted as follow:
+A specific Nuke version can be targeted as follows:

  ```
 cmake -DNUKE_PATH=/path/to/nuke -DCMAKE_INSTALL_PREFIX=/tmp ..